Cat4848/tic-tac-toe/README.md

 ## Testing the application

-I built test for both frontend and backend
+I built tests for both frontend and backend:

 - run frontend tests: from the **client** directory run `npm run test`;
 - run backend test: from the **server** directory run `npm run test`.